The Martin Place Station Precinct proposal is identified as State Significant Development (SSD).

 The Stage 1 Amending DA has gone through the State Significant Development assessment process.

-Macquarie Group’s separate ‘Stage 2’ State Significant Development applications have been exhibited and will be assessed by the Department of Planning and Environment.
+Macquarie Group’s separate ‘Stage 2’ State Significant Development applications have been exhibited and will be assessed by the Department.

 State Significant Development assessment process:

 - The applicant, Macquarie Group, lodges an application and supporting documentation to the Department of Planning and Environment.